RobinB87/ACME-Angular-NgRx/README.md

 # Introduction

-Small project with Angular and NgRx pattern implemented.
+Small learning project with Angular and NgRx pattern implemented.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.